Security and User Experience

 HDX apps: Windows-hosted apps that you publish with StoreFront.
 If you have a Citrix Virtual Apps and Desktops environment, you can integrate the apps with XenMobile to make the apps available to the enrolled users.

 Depending on the type of mobile apps you plan to deploy and manage with XenMobile, the underlying configuration and architecture differ.
 For example, if multiple groups of users with different permission levels consume a single app, you might need separate delivery groups to deploy two versions of the app.
-In addition, you must make sure the user group membership is mutually exclusive to avoid policy mismatches on user devices.
+In addition, you must make sure that the user group membership is mutually exclusive to avoid policy mismatches on user devices.

-Types of apps: List the different types of apps you plan to support and then categorize them.
+Types of apps: List the different types of apps that you plan to support and then categorize them.
 For example: public, native, mobile productivity apps, Web, in-house, ISV apps, and so on.
 Also, categorize the apps for different device platforms, such as iOS and Android.
 This categorization helps you align the XenMobile settings that are required for each type of app.
 For example, certain apps might not qualify for wrapping, or might require the Mobile Apps SDK to enable special APIs for interaction with other apps.

 Network requirements: Configure apps with specific network access requirements with the appropriate settings.
-For example, certain apps might need access to your internal network through VPN.
+For example, certain apps might need access to your internal network through a VPN.
 Some apps might require Internet access to route access via the DMZ.
 To allow such apps to connect to the required network, you have to configure various settings accordingly.
 Defining per-app network requirements help in finalizing your architectural decisions early on, which streamlines the overall implementation process.

 Deployment requirements: You might want to use a policy-based deployment to allow only compliant users to download the published apps.
 For example, you might want certain apps to require any of the following: